practicalli/spacemacs/clojure-repl/connect-to-running-repl.md

         :dependencies [[org.clojure/tools.nrepl "0.2.12"]]}}
 ```

-Without this configuration, you will see warning messages in the repl buffer stating that the versions of ... are out of sync.
+Without this configuration, you will see warning messages in the REPL buffer stating that the versions of ... are out of sync.

 ![Spacemacs - Cider connect - Warning - `cider-repl` & `tools-nrepl` out of sync](/images/spacemacs-cider-connect-warning-versions-out-of-sync.png)